kuh96/misc/sage/README.md

 <img src="out/north-pole.gif" width="30%" />

 - In the mid-latitudes, the ground is inclined with respect to the earth's axis
-- The pendulum moves on a conical surface consequently
+- The pendulum moves along a conical surface consequently

 <img src="out/cone.png" width="30%" />